jostbr/F12017-RND/README.md

 ![Visualization of R&D simulation](results_visual.png)

-### The top two plots visualizes the R&D costs for each perfromance department (not counting the durability upgrades for engine and gearbox) as a function of cost reduction upgrades and quality control upgrades, respectively.
+The top two plots visualizes the R&D costs for each perfromance department (not counting the durability upgrades for engine and gearbox) as a function of cost reduction upgrades and quality control upgrades, respectively.
 The two lower plots show the sum of all three departments and for different choices of the slightly uncertain parameter `p_fail`.
-(The top two plots use probability `p_fail`=50% that an upgrade will fail on first attempt (see uncertainty discussion below for further info on this)).
+(The top two plots use probability `p_fail`= 50% that an upgrade will fail on first attempt (see uncertainty discussion below for further info on this)).
 The left y-axis in each plot shows amount of resource points required while the right y-axis show the number of seasons required assuming 600 resource points earned per race weekend.

-Some key features to notice about the results:
+### Some key features to notice about the results:

 * There are significant differences in R&D costs depending on department regardless of cost reduction and quality control upgrades.
 Aero being the most expensive (it has most upgrades and most expensive cost reduction upgrades), engine the cheapest department and chassis somwehere in between.